codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 %}

->Notice that for all supported Git providers Codefresh will automatically create all the webhooks needed for triggering pipelines when a commit (or other event) happens.
+>Notice that for all supported Git providers Codefresh will automatically create all the webhooks needed for triggering pipelines when a commit (or another event) happens.

 After adding the repository Codefresh will behave exactly the same, regardless of the selected git provider.
 You will be able to [create pipelines]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/) for different git providers in exactly the same manner.